-Baby spinach and stemmed kale leaves will visually disappear in smoothies that contain blueberries or blackberries, and can even be camouflaged by dark chocolate.
-Start with a modest handful of leaves per serving and work your way up with time – even the most neutral-tasting vegetables have a distinct flavor.
+Baby spinach and stemmed kale leaves will visually disappear in smoothies that contain blueberries or blackberries.
+It can even be camouflaged by dark chocolate.
+Start with a modest handful of leaves per serving and work your way up with time.
+Even the most neutral-tasting vegetables have a distinct flavor.

 To ensure every bit blends in, puree your smoothie with the least amount of liquid possible to start.
 Once the very thick shake is smooth, thin it with more liquid to your desired consistency.
 If you add all of the liquid at the beginning, the leaves may simply spin around in your blender.